tardate/LittleArduinoProjects/ESP8266/micropython/esp-01-temperature-logger/README.md

 ![log-temperature-to-ubidots](assets/log-temperature-to-ubidots.png)

-One doesn't nede to keep the console open while the script runs, but if one does, we see the temperature readings and API postings logged on screen:
+One doesn't need to keep the console open while the script runs, but if one does, we see the temperature readings and API postings logged on screen:

 ![log-temperature-to-ubidots-console](assets/log-temperature-to-ubidots-console.png)